w3f/polkadot-wiki/docs/learn/learn-jam-faq.md

 JAM is built as a distributed computer.
 This means that it can run almost any task that can be expressed as a service.
 The JAM chain will have almost no functionality, meaning there will be no user transactions.
 All the logic, like governance, staking, etc., would live on system **services**.
-JAM will provide synchronous composability across heterogeneous services, enabling new kinds of interoperability.
+The services will typically be asynchronous with regards to each other, limiting the possibility of inter-service race conditions.
+JAM is also capable of providing synchronous composability across services if needed.

 ## Will Agile Coretime remain part of the Polkadot vision?